serenity-bdd/serenity-cucumber/README.md

 ## DEPRECATED

 This library only supports the older Cucumber 2.x versions of Cucumber.
-For the most recent version refer to https://github.com/serenity-bdd/serenity-cucumber5
+For the most recent version refer to serenity-core.
 ## Serenity Cucumber Integration

 This module lets you produce Serenity reports using Cucumber.
 You run your tests as normal,